Kequc/kequtwitch/docs-md/msg-object.md

 The first parameter is commonly the channel, therefore very often when you want to know what channel the command is related to you could use `msg.params[0]`.
 This isn't true for all commands but is good general rule to keep in mind.

 A `msg.channel` attribute is available, if what looks like a channel is found in `msg.params` and it isn't the message.
 A `msg.message` attribute is available, if the last parameter in `msg.params` uses the `:` long form notation.

+Furthermore params are emitted as the remaining parameters of events in the format `(msg, ...params)` so they are as easy to access as possible in event handlers.